How To Get Spray Paint Off Carpet?

 Start removing the paint stains on the surface of your carpet using a suitable rag.
 You might want to repeat the procedure up to two times to remove stubborn paint stains on your carpet.

 Dip your rag in cold water and rub around the paint stains in circular motions until the stains begin to come off the carpet.
 To improve the efficiency of acetone, you might want to add a given proportion of a suitable laundry detergent to your acetone solution.
-Note that acetone can help you to effortlessly remove paint stains off your carpet and achieve a spot-free fabric on your carpet.
+Note that acetone can help you effortlessly remove paint stains from your carpet and achieve a spot-free fabric on your carpet.

 Note that you can access the supplies mentioned in this procedure since some are commonly used in our homes.
 However, be sure always to carry out a patch test to determine the effect of such detergents on fabric to avoid damaging your carpet.
 The most common effect is fading and discoloration of surfaces.